 - Three letters of recommendation with recommendation forms

-- Offical Scores from GRE or Miller's Analogies Test (PCOM institutional code for GRE - 2662)
+- Offical Scores from GRE or Miller's Analogies Test (PCOM institutional code for GRE - 2662) (This requirement may be waived for applicants with a cumulative GPA of 3.3 or higher).

 The MS program utilizes a rolling admissions policy, so applications will be considered throughout the year as they are received.
 Students will be accepted into the program until the desired class size is achieved, therefore it is recommended for candidates to submit applications early.
 Classes begin in the summer term (early June).